Course: Genocide and Group Hostility

 Restorative justice

 Restorative justice aims to repair the harm done to victims after genocides or other mass atrocities.
 It also aims to provide a basis for mending the relationship between victims and perpetrators, or at least provide conditions for reconciliation.
-By bringing those harmed by crime or conflict and those responsible for the harm into communication, restorative justice enables everyone affected to remedy the harm done and find a way to peacefully coexist together.
-There are various models on how to do this.

 Case presentation: The Rwandan genocide